mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 For example: the output of an OR-gate is always true if at least one of its inputs are true, it is only false if both inputs are false, and otherwise, it is unknown.
 The output of an AND-gate is true only if both inputs are true, it is false if at least one of the inputs are false, and it is unknown otherwise.

-This kind of three-valued logic is available in SystemVerilog, though standard practices seem to avoid them.
+This kind of three-valued logic is available in SystemVerilog, though standard practice seems to avoid them.
 In this case, it may be better to explicitly specify that the default case should return the same result as the `+`-case.

 ==== Latches and Flip-Flops

-As mentioned `always_ff` implies that the logic contained inside should require flip-flop registers for the logic.
+As mentioned `always_ff` implies that the logic contained inside should require flip-flops for the logic.
 Non-blocking assignments can be implemented using flip-flops as described in the previous chapter.
 By using a flip-flop style circuit, the output is only updated once the clock-signal goes low again.